infiniflow/infinity/docs/references/pysdk_api_reference.md

 Table.show_index(index_name)
 ```

-Retrieves the metadata of an index by name.
+Retrieves the metadata of an specified index.

 ### Parameters